Victory (1847 ship): Voyages

 She returned to Auckland, New Zealand, again under Captain Mullens, on 1 February 1851 and then to Wellington on 22 March 1851, having left London on 4 October 1850 via Sydney.

 She was again in Australia on 28 February 1853, sailing for London via Bombay under Captain W Vagg.

-The ship sailed from London on 29 December 1853 to Perth 24 March 1854.
+The ship sailed from London on 29 December 1853 to Perth arriving 23 or 24 March 1854.

 On 24 May 1855, the ship, under Captain Slaphins, was back in Sydney, having sailed on 6 February from Southampton with another load of immigrants.

 Victory was still sailing to New Zealand in the late 1850s and early 1860s.
 She brought migrants to Lyttelton in May 1859 and again in 1860, and to Dunedin from Glasgow in 1861 under Captain Stevens.
 On 17 June 1859, her return journey, she sailed from Lyttelton to London via Batavia.
 On 13 October 1863, under Captain Gregory, she brought Lancashire immigrants to Timaru and other parts from Southampton.
 The paper also noted that the ship's owner had changed.

 The ship's fate is unknown.